Take this opportunity to learn more about the Canadian province of Newfoundland and Labrador.

 In Canada, all citizens and permanent residents under the age of 20 are entitled to free education through the end of high school through the public school system.
 Newfoundland and Labrador offers an excellent public education system for grades Kindergarten through 12.
 In addition, this system is augmented with government-funded early childhood education as well as adult education programs and apprenticeship programs.

 The province's public post-secondary institutions consist of Memorial University of Newfoundland and the College of the North Atlantic.
-Average tuition fees rank second lowest in the country at $2,600/yr.
+Average tuition fees rank second lowest in the country at slightly over $2,600/yr.
 There are also a number of privately operated, government-regulated Career Colleges throughout the province.
-In addition, there are 27 privately operated Career Colleges in Newfoundland and Labrador providing quality career-oriented education and training.

 Newfoundland and Labrador Health Care